Break Up with Love Scams

-Every year, millions of people turn to online dating apps or social networking sites to meet their special someone.
-While this can be a great alternative to traditional dating, many individuals find a scammer looking to take advantage of lonely hearts instead.
-In 2020, more than 23,000 victims across the United States reported a loss of more than $600 million to this type of scam to the FBI.
-According to the Federal Trade Commission, reports of online romance scams have nearly tripled in the past few years.
+Millions of people turn to online dating apps or social networking sites to find their special someone.
+While meeting someone online can be a great alternative to traditional dating, many individuals find a scammer instead of their soulmate.
+According to a 2022 Federal Trade Commission article, people have reported losing over $1.3 billion to romance scams over the past 5 years.
 Here’s what you need to know about romance scams to protect your heart…and your finances.

 What is a Romance Scam and How Does it Work?